-Report "Reiseanalyse Aktuell RA" (Forschungsgemeinschaft Urlaub und Reisen (FUR), 2002-2013): the percentage of holiday trips by Germans by bus, to the Netherlands, and to Western Europe, and the total number of holiday trips of 5 days and longer.
+- Report "Reiseanalyse Aktuell RA" (Forschungsgemeinschaft Urlaub und Reisen (FUR), 2002-2013): the percentage of holiday trips by Germans by bus, to the Netherlands, and to Western Europe, and the total number of holiday trips of 5 days and longer. - Statistics on incoming Tourism: The percentage of foreign guests coming to the Netherlands by bus. - The publication "Bustransport of passengers" (Eurostat/DG Tren, 1990-2000): for the number of passenger kilometres per bus or coach per EU country - The publication "EU energy and transport in figures; statistical pocketbook 2013" (Eurostat /EC,1990-2011): traveller kilometres per bus or coach per EU country.